wska/Katakoda-scenarios/secure-api-endpoint-using-keycloak/step8.md

 </pre>
 One final modification you will need to do is add the client secret, which can be found under Clients/ApiClient/Credentials in the Keycloak Admin console.
 You should take that value and replace the "SECRET HERE" value in the JSON file.

 <span style="color:red">NOTE: If you used different names in for your realm/client, make sure to adjust the config file accordingly!</span>.

+Now we will add some more configuration to our Flask app.
+Back to *api.py*, we want to add the following settings:
 <pre class="file" data-filename="project/api.py" data-target="insert" data-marker="# Flask settings
 app = flask.Flask(__name__)
 app.config["DEBUG"] = True">